Imagine you’re suffering from kidney disease, on dialysis, waiting for a new organ that will ultimately save your life.

 Among other organs, a high percentage of pancreata are also discarded, though there are far fewer recoveries of this organ.
 Last year, eight out of 22 pancreata, or 36 percent, were thrown out in Maryland.

 Discards of liver and lung donations in Maryland hover at just more than 10 percent.
-Discarded hearts are rare; of the 18 donated last year, all of them were transplanted, according to UNOS.
+Discarded hearts are rare; of the 18 donated last year, all of them were transplanted,

-are trying to save every organ we possibly can,” said Dr. David Mulligan, chief of transplantation and immunology at Yale University and chairman of liver and intestinal transplant committee for UNOS.
+“We definitely are trying to save every organ we possibly can,” said Dr. David Mulligan, chief of transplantation and immunology at Yale University and chairman of liver and intestinal transplant committee for UNOS.

 The national Association of Organ Procurement Associations released a two-page statement on the issue in August 2012, in response to a New York Times inquiry on discarded kidneys.